 Natto and tempeh are both highly nutritious foods made from fermented soybeans.
 Natto is a traditional Japanese food with a sticky, slimy texture and strong odor, while tempeh originates from Indonesia and has a firmer texture and more neutral flavor.

-The production process for each is similar, involving soaking the soybeans, cooking them, inoculating them with bacteria (Bacillus subtilis for natto, Rhizopus for tempeh), and allowing the bacteria to ferment.
+The production process for each is similar, involving soaking the soybeans, cooking them, inoculating them with bacteria or mold (Bacillus subtilis for natto, Rhizopus for tempeh), and allowing fermentation to occur.

 Both are high in anti-inflammatory isoflavones, protein, and dietary fiber, while natto is higher in vitamin K2 and contains the blood-thinning enzyme nattokinase.
 Tempeh is higher in folate and choline and contains a small amount of vitamin B12, although it isn’t considered a reliable source of the latter.